 Breeding information: Peak breeding happens in the second week of February.
-Gestation is short (12-13 days), after which an average of 9 tiny (less than ½ inch) young works their way towards the mother's pouch.
+Gestation is short (12-13 days), after which an average of 9 tiny (less than ½ inch) young work their way toward the mother's pouch.
 After 60 days of weaning, the young start to open their eyes and release from the nipples for the first time.
-At around 80 days, the young begin to control their own body temperature, and leave the protection of their mother after an average of 100 days.
-Opossum of both sexes breed in the first year following birth.
+At around 80 days, the young begin to control their own body temperature and leave the protection of their mother after an average of 100 days.
+Opossums of both sexes breed in the first year following birth.

 Status in Tennessee: Common statewide.